BrianRagazzi/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

   - **!Select** lets us select the 1st (0) item in the list, for **SubnetWeb1** and the 2nd (1) for **SubnetWeb2**, ensuring that the two Subnets are on different AZs.
   - Every Region has at least two AZs, so this is Template is portable between Regions.

+More Information:

+We've used a few **Fn::** lines in the template that may look foreign.
+For a list of all Intrinsic Functions available in CloudFormation Templates, please refer to this reference: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html

 **Notable item**

 We need a way to verify the Load-balancer is functioning properly.
 To accomplish this, we will create a simplistic web server.
 Python provides a simple HTTP server that can be started, without any configuration, in any directory.
 Redirecting the contents of '/etc/hostname' to 'index.html' allows us to tell the Web Servers apart.